chunweiz/CCUX/doc/getting_started.md

 # Getting started #
-Please make sure you went through the [Prerequisites](prerequisites.md) section.
-This section assumes that you have installed the necessary softwares in Windows machine.
+Please make sure you went through the [Prerequisites](prerequisites.md) section first.
+This section assumes that you have necessary softwares installed in your local Windows machine.

 ***
 ## CCUX source codes ##